boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/steps.md

 Users define in the [Pipeline Configuration](../pipeline-configuration/overview.md) which libraries to load, if any.

 !!! info "Learn More"
-    Learn more about how to create libraries over in the [Libary Development](../library-development/overview.md) section.
+    Learn more about how to create libraries over in the [Library Development](../library-development/overview.md) section.

 [^1]: [No Operation](https://en.wikipedia.org/wiki/NOP_(code)): a command that does nothing.